 It happens that I developed my first cross processed film inadvertently.
-I took some pictures on a slide film but didn't marked the film properly afterwards.
+I took some pictures on a slide film, but didn't mark the film properly afterwards.
 So I developed the film as always with a bunch of C-41 films.
 I was surprised to see the unexpected results and complete color shift of the negative.
-However I scanned the negatives and analyzed what was the reason for this.
-In the end I realized that I have unknowingly done the cross processing ;-)
+However, I scanned the negatives and analyzed what the reason was.
+In the end I realized that I unknowingly did the cross processing ;-)

 In this article I want to introduce you to the world of cross processing... and at last you will get to see my first picture.